srozemuller/rozemuller_blog/content/blog/2022-10-17-use-internal-azure-api-in-automation/index.md

 $roleBody = @{
     properties = @{
-        roleDefinitionId = "/subscriptions/{0}/providers/Microsoft.Authorization/roleDefinitions/b86a8fe4-44ce-4948-aee5-eccb2c155cd7" -f $subscriptionId ## b86a8fe4... guid is the buildin role ID Key Vault Secrets Officer principalId = "66bdd111-6acf-41bb-a68f-cdf3f2a39842" ## This is the system identity id or the resource }
+        roleDefinitionId = "/subscriptions/{0}/providers/Microsoft.Authorization/roleDefinitions/b86a8fe4-44ce-4948-aee5-eccb2c155cd7" -f $subscriptionId ## b86a8fe4... guid is the buildin role ID Key Vault Secrets Officer principalId = "system identity ID" ## This is the system identity id or the resource (I used the .id object from the )
+    }
 } | ConvertTo-Json -Depth 5